01-edu/public/subjects/0-shell/job-control/audit.md

 [2]-  Terminated              sleep 50000
 ```

-###### Can you confirm that the program killed and displayed the process with the given id like the example above?
+###### Can you confirm that the program killed and displayed the process with the given id like in the example above?

 ##### Try to run the command `"kill %1"`.